hyperoslo/Compass/README.md

 ```

 ### Tip 2.
 Multiple routers
 You could set up multiple routers depending on app states.
-For example, you could have 2 routers for pre and post login
+For example, you could have 2 routers for pre and post login.

 ```swift
 let preLoginRouter = Router()